Updated 9/22/25

 • Use as an extra challenge after engaging in a writing prompt to get virtual feedback.

-• Use as a debate partner to take a side on a topic to provide potential alternative viewpoints and spur discussions
+• Use as a debate partner to take a side on a topic to provide potential alternative viewpoints and spur discussions.

 Incorporate AI within editing.